techidaily/site-win11-tips/source/_posts/overcoming-netflix-freeze-in-windows-software.md

 ![Update graphics driver in Windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/update-driver-1-2.jpg)

- If you’ve updated the drivers, but you’re still having issues watching Netflix or any other media content on your computer, it might be one of the[signs that it's time to upgrade your graphics card](https://www.makeuseof.com/signs-its-time-to-upgrade-your-graphics-card/) .
+ If you’ve updated the drivers, but you’re still having issues watching Netflix or any other media content on your computer, it might be one of the [signs that it's time to upgrade your graphics card](https://www.makeuseof.com/signs-its-time-to-upgrade-your-graphics-card/) .

 ## 8\.
 Adjust Your System’s Graphics Settings

  By default, Windows decides which GPU should Netflix use.
-While this may be an efficient way to[improve your laptop battery's life](https://www.makeuseof.com/windows-11-improve-battery-life/) , it may affect the app’s functionality.
+While this may be an efficient way to [improve your laptop battery's life](https://www.makeuseof.com/windows-11-improve-battery-life/) , it may affect the app’s functionality.
 So, if your computer has a dedicated graphics card, you should allow Netflix to use it.

 1. Press**Win + I** to bring up the Settings menu.
 2. Go to**System > Display** .